 Finally, in winter, I made a trip up to the Sweden for work reasons, taking a break in Hamburg along the way.
 I used the very comfortable Prague to Hamburg train for this trip; while there, I managed to snap a photo of such a service arriving into Hamburg (Czech carriages, but by this point with German locomotives):

 That trip got me the line north from Prague up to the border, with Děčín being the border station on the Czech side and Bad Schandau on the German side.
 Again, it feels like a slight cheat in that I didn't see any of the places along the way - but it counts, and I'll be sure to vist them in the future!
 And that was 2017.

-2018 is the first year where I know I'm going to try to cover the entire Czech railway network, and so can start to plan accordingly.
-So far, I've managed to cover a couple of the local lines in the Prague area, to take the secondary route from Prague to Brno, to travel two of the different routes to Germany, and to do the handful of kilometers from the Austrian boder to Rybník that I missed out on last year due to a replacement bus service being in place.
+2018 is the first year where I knew I was going to try to cover the entire Czech railway network, and so could start to plan accordingly.
+I managed to cover a couple of the local lines in the Prague area, to take the secondary route from Prague to Brno, to travel two of the different routes to Germany, and to do the handful of kilometers from the Austrian boder to Rybník that I missed out on last year due to a replacement bus service being in place.
 Last but not least, I did the border line from Břeclav into Slovakia.

 The first trip of the year was to Kladno, a town not so far from Prague.
 I suspect some amount of its population commute to Prague for work, given it's not much over 30 minutes trip on the fastest train/route.
 But on my way there, I picked the scenic route instead.
 That started out from Prague's Masarykovo station.
 It was my first visit to this station, and - with it being named for the first president of an independent Czechoslovakia - it felt fitting to visit it in 2018, 100 years since Czechoslovakia was founded.
 I had some moments before my train to track down the memorial to Masaryk in the station.